hchen032/hello-world/README.md

 Hi world,

 This is Hailu Chen.
-I am alsome.
+I am cool.